Grades 7–12 Program

 - Personalized Instruction

-Most importantly, the class sizes, like our own, are kept small, so students can continue to develop & maintain close relationships with their teachers and peers.
+Most importantly, the class sizes, like our own, are kept small, so students can continue to develop and maintain close relationships with their teachers and peers.

 Our fine art programs provide students with opportunities to build their creativity, confidence, and cultural awareness.
 Art, drama, and music are offered as electives for our students in grades 7-12.